Anemia: symptoms, treatment, prevention

 Indicators for anemia

-- Light stage - 90 g / liter.
+- Light stage - 90 g/liter.

-- Average - 70-90 g / liter.
+- Average - 70-90 g/liter.

-- Heavy - 70 g / liter and below.
+- Heavy - 70 g/liter and below.

-The consequences of anemia
+Consequences of anemia

 - All metabolic processes in the body are disrupted and the general condition worsens: drowsiness occurs, neuralgic disorders appear, fatigue and apathy quickly set in.